danielfroz/sloth/README.md

 IN order to use this project, check the examples/oak directory.
 This is code base shows you the implementation of API service using Sloth.

+# Warning

+Please notice that we're still working to validate this code and project.
+Therefore the interfaces and object contracts will certainly change.
+I will upgrade this package to release 1.0 once we have it stable